MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/retention-and-deletion.md

 - ODB160
 - MET150
 ms.assetid: ef883c48-332c-42f5-8aea-f0e2366c15f9
-description: "Learn what happens to a user's OneDrive when the user's Office 365 account for the organization is deleted"
+description: Learn what happens to a user's OneDrive when the user's Office 365 account for the organization is deleted. ms.custom: seo-marvel-apr2020
 ---

 # OneDrive retention and deletion